DataDog/documentation/content/logs/languages/_index.md

 beta: true
 ---

-For integration framework, we provide guidelines on how to log in JSON into a file.
-Logging in JSON format is very helpful for application logs to handle potential multiline issues and it is also automatically parsed by Datadog, select your framework in the list below:
+For integration frameworks, we provide guidelines on how to log in JSON into a file.
+JSON-formatted logging helps handle multiline application logs, and is automatically parsed by Datadog.
+Select your framework in the list below:

 * [Csharp](/logs/languages/csharp)
 * [Go](/logs/languages/go)